aalmiray/java-champions/site/documents/bylaws/bylaws.md

 ### Section 9: Renouncing Membership
 A member may renounce their membership at any time by announcing their intent to renounce to the Group mailing list.

+### Section 10: Oracle Employees
+A member that starts working for Oracle would transition from being an Active Member to Alumni.
+If the member leaves Oracle, its Active status is re-instated.

 ## Article III: Meetings

 ### Section 1: In-Person Meetings